 The following activities are undertaken in the project:

 1. Organize Foundation Course to raise the educational standard.

 2. Provide free coaching to various job seeking and admission seeking competitive examinations.

 3. Provide free books and study material to the candidates who avail coaching.

 4. Provide stipend to out-stationed candidates.

-3. There is participation from all the districts of Telangana.
+3. There is participation from 23 districts of united AP.

 4. The participation of minorities in various competitive examinations increased.

 5. The performance of coaching candidates in admission seeking competitive examinations is between 70 to 90%.